 The benefit amount that you will receive and your eligibility criteria may depend heavily on the time duration between your previous unemployment compensation and recent unemployment.
 It is likely that your previous claim won’t be affecting your new claim in anyway, also your current benefit amount will be calculated from the wages you earned in your most recent employment.
 In most cases, the amount you receive will be smaller than what you received in the first benefit year.

 You must also be able to prove that your recent unemployment is not voluntary or a result of your mistakes.

 Details Required To Claim UI Benefits Again

-You may need to submit all relevant details again irrespective of whether you are still in the same benefit year.
+You may need to submit all relevant details to refile for unemployment irrespective of whether you are still in the same benefit year.
 Before you start filing, it will be handy to keep the following information ready.

-Should you find yourself unemployed again, you will have to submit a fresh application to restart your old claim.
+To reopen unemployment claims, you will have to submit a fresh application.
 Remember, your claim does not start until you apply for it.
 So you may want to consider doing that at the earliest.
 Follow these steps and you’ll be ok soon.

 I Need Help To File My Claim

 If you are disabled or unable to file the claim yourself, you may seek help from a trusted person.
 It is not mandatory that you have to file your claim yourself.
 However, no matter how much you trust the person you chose to aid you, we strongly recommend that you be present each time they help you and use your PIN

 Also, do keep in mind that you will be held responsible for the actions of your helper.
 And also you will be subject to penalties and you may even forfeit your benefits if you are NOT PRESENT when a helper aids you.